 Sydney Anglicanism: church or cult?

-A follow-up letter by Keith Mascord’s to his Open Letter to the
+The revised version of Keith Mascord’s Open Letter to the

 Standing Committee of the Anglican Church, Diocese of Sydney

 I am writing to lay before you some deep concerns I have about the direction in which we appear to be going as a Diocese, to call for a change of heart, and to make some practical suggestions.
 The concerns are not only mine.
 They distil countless conversations I have had with many people right across the life of the Diocese; including its leaders and teachers, including many who feel voiceless and powerless.

 A vision for the Diocese: If someone were to ask me, ‘What sort of a Diocese would you like this Diocese to be?’
 I would probably reply along these lines: ‘I would like to see a more gracious and loving Diocese, within which all people are treated with tender love and respect.
 I would also, secondly, like to see a more humble Diocese where we all readily acknowledge that we can and must learn from each other.
 And, finally, I would like to see a Diocese where lively and respectful debate is carried out on the range of issues that face us as a church coming into this 21st century; where other points of view are valued (even when we disagree with them), because they help to sharpen our own thinking – and also because we might learn something from them!’